 Solo travel to Taiwan by figuring out your type of visa, budgeting your trip, and knowing what to expect when visiting the island nation.
 Read more to find additional details.

-I’ve lived in Taiwan for over 4 years and have solo traveled here many times before “expatriating.”
+I’ve lived in Taiwan for more than 5 years and have solo traveled here many times before “expatriating.”
 I want to help you prepare for your trip with my experience and other information.

 Taiwan Visa Types